Alā yā ayyoha-s-sāqī

 Alā yā ayyoha-s-sāqī is a ghazal (love poem) by the 14th-century poet Hafez of Shiraz.
 It is the opening poem in the collection of Hafez's 530 poems.

 In this poem, Hafez calls for wine to soothe his difficulties in love.
 In a series of varied images he describes his feelings.
 He is advised to follow the advice of the Elder, and to achieve union with God by letting go of the world.

 The poem has generally been considered to have a Sufic intent.
 The verses alternate between Hafez's expression of his complaints and anxieties, and the reassurance of his spiritual guide.
 However, Julie Meisami argues that the intention of the poem is not mystical, but literary, and that Hafez by alluding to the love poetry of both Arabic and Persian of the past is laying claim to his position in that tradition.

 The first and last line of the poem are both in Arabic.
 The first Arabic line is said to be a quotation from a poem written by the 7th-century Caliph Yazid I, although some Iranian scholars have disputed this.

 This poem has been the subject of numerous commentaries.
 It was the first Hafez poem to be translated into a European language, when Franciscus Meninski (1623–1698) turned it into Latin prose in 1680.
 Another Latin translation was made by the English orientalist scholar Thomas Hyde (1636–1703).

 The poem

 The text given below is that of Muhammad Qazvini and Qasem Ghani (1941).
+(The text of Parviz Natel-Khanlari (1983) is similar but with verses 3 and 4 reversed.)
 The transcription shows the modern Iranian pronunciation. ' is a glottal stop, and x is kh (as in Khayyam).
 The letters غ and ق are both written as q.
+The underlined syllables are pronounced extra-long, with the value of a long + a short syllable.